zkcryptobro/hiero-solo-action/README.md

 | `mirrorNodePortRest`|  false    | `8080` | Port for Mirror Node REST API |
 | `mirrorNodePortGrpc`|  false    | `5600` | Port for Mirror Node gRPC |

+> [!
+IMPORTANT]
+> The used Solo version isn't compatible with Hiero consenus node versions above v0.58.10.
+> Therefore we recommend to not change `hieroVersion`.

 ## Outputs